 Returning undergraduate students must file the Renewal FAFSA by April 15 every year to retain need-based grant awards.
 Students who do not file by the deadline will lose any need-based grant from Iona University.

 If you are a returning student and have been awarded a scholarship or grant from Iona University, you have to complete the FAFSA every year by the deadline even if you’re not applying for other forms of aid.

 Verification for returning students: If you have been selected for verification of the information you provided on your FAFSA, you will not receive an email about your financial aid award until the verification process is complete.
 Read more about the verification process.

-Federal loans: If you are a returning student and previously borrowed loans, you must accept your award online through your Iona College PeopleSoft account.
+Federal loans: If you are a returning student and previously borrowed loans, you must accept your award online through your Iona University PeopleSoft account.